TROY, NORTH CAROLINA

 IN ALL WARS

-This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lack the full battle gear.
+This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lacks the full battle gear.
 They are all thought to have been made by McNeel Marble Company of Marietta, Georgia, and at least one was misrepresented as a Viquesney Doughboy in a sales pitch to the town of Clarksville, Tennessee.

-This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lack the full battle gear.
+This is one of five known stone designs similar to Viquesney's "Spirit of the American Doughboy" but which lacks the full battle gear.
 They are all thought to have been made by McNeel Marble Company of Marietta, Georgia, and at least one was misrepresented as a Viquesney Doughboy in a sales pitch to the town of Clarksville, Tennessee.

 Links: